-Ganache is a French term referring to a smooth mixture of chopped chocolate and heavy cream, used as a base to make chocolates or as a glaze, sauce or icing used as a filling for pastries, to make truffles or to glaze cakes.
+Ganache is a French term referring to a smooth mixture of chopped chocolate and heavy cream, used as a base to make chocolates or as a glaze, sauce or icing used as filling for pastries, to make truffles, to glaze cakes and many more uses.

 Before making a ganache, you will need a good quality chocolate (dark or white) to melt.

 There are a few ways you can melt chocolate, in order to make the ganache:

 - Using the microwave.
 This is the easiest way, however, you must be careful to use a microwave safe container.
 Break chocolate in smaller pieces and put your microwave to low heat.
 Melt it for 1 – 2 minutes, stir with spoon and if it has not melted completely, add 1 minute more and repeat.
 Add remaining ingredients and mix.
 For white chocolate, start with 1 minute and continue with 30 seconds.

 - Another way is to heat the heavy cream on the stove top and then remove it from the heat, add the chocolate and other ingredients and mix until it melts.

 - Finally, the method I use is to melt the chocolate in a double boiler also called bain Marie or water bath.
 If you don’t have a double boiler use a saucepan and a metallic bowl which fits on top of the pot.
 Add about 1 – 2 cm water in the pot and add the bowl with the chocolate on top.
 Bring to boil, reduce heat and stir chocolate until it melts.
 Add the remaining ingredients, as per recipe and mix.

 The less heavy cream you add, the result will be a harder ganache when it cools.
 So if you want a soft ganache it’s advisable to add equal amount of chocolate and heavy cream.
 Increase or decrease, depending on the result you want to achieve.